Melody Time: Home media

-Its latest release was on June 6, 2000, on VHS and DVD as part of the Walt Disney Gold Classic Collection.
-However, all scenes of smoking were digitally removed in the Pecos Bill segment.
-This is not the case in the UK Region 2 DVD where it is unaltered.
-On Disney+, the smoking scenes were left intact for the first time in 70 years.
-The same uncut scenes are released on Blu-ray for the first time ever, exclusive to the Disney Movie Club on November 2, 2021.
+On June 6, 2000, Melody Time was released on VHS and DVD as part of the Walt Disney Gold Classic Collection.
+However, in the Region 1 DVD release all scenes of smoking were digitally removed in the Pecos Bill segment while the Region 2 release in Europe leaves those scenes unaltered.
+The movie was left uncut, with smoking scenes intact, when it was included on the Disney+ streaming service.
+It was released on Blu-Ray, exclusive to the Disney Movie Club, on November 2, 2021, also uncut and unaltered.

-The DVD has bonus features in the form of the following three cartoons: Casey Bats Again, Lambert the Sheepish Lion, and Donald Applecore.

 Marketing

 The various taglines of the film were: "For Your All-Time Good Time!", "7 Hit Songs!
 11 Musical Stars!", and "Walt Disney's Great New Musical Comedy".

 Collectible items for the film include books, figures, and posters.